 So you’ve decided to grow some sweet potatoes in the garden and now you need information about when and how to harvest sweet potatoes once they’ve matured.
 Read on to learn more.

 When to Harvest Sweet Potatoes

 When to harvest sweet potatoes depends largely on the seasonal growing.
-If the growing season has been good with adequate water and sunshine, harvesting sweet potatoes should begin about 100-110 days after planting depending on the variety.
+If the growing season has been good with adequate water and sunshine, harvesting sweet potatoes should begin about 100 to 110 days after planting depending on the variety.
 A good rule of thumb is to watch for the first signs of yellowing leaves.
 Usually this occurs in late September or early October before the first frost.

 Many people think frost won’t affect your harvest.
-Sweet potatoes are well insulated underground, after all.
-The truth is once those vines blacken with frost bite, the answer to when to dig sweet potatoes becomes – Right Now!
+Sweet potatoes are well insulated underground after all.
+The truth is once those vines blacken with frost bite, the answer to when to dig sweet potatoes becomes– Right Now!
 If you can’t harvest sweet potatoes right away, cut those dead vines off at the ground so the decay doesn’t pass to the tubers below.
 This will buy you a few more days for harvesting sweet potatoes.
-Remember, these tender roots freeze at 300 F and can be injured at 45o.
+Remember, these tender roots freeze at 30 degrees F. (-1 C.) and can be injured at 45 degrees F. (7 C.).

 When deciding when to harvest sweet potatoes, choose a cloudy day if possible.
 The thin skins of the newly dug potatoes are susceptible to sunscald.
 This can open the way for infection to enter the tubers and cause damage during storage.
 If you must harvest sweet potatoes on a sunny day, move the roots to a shaded spot as quickly as possible or cover them with a tarp.

 How to Harvest Sweet Potatoes